Isabel Guialo

-Isabel Evelize Wangimba Guialo, nicknamed Belinha (born 8 April 1990) is an Angolan handball player for Fleury Loiret HB and the Angolan national team.
+Isabel Evelize Wangimba Guialo, nicknamed Belinha (born 8 April 1990) is an Angolan handball player for C.D.
+Primeiro de Agosto and the Angolan national team.

 She participated at the 2011 World Women's Handball Championship in Brazil, the 2012 Summer Olympics, the 2013 World Women's Handball Championship and the 2016 Summer Olympics.

-In 2017, she was voted best player of the 2017 Angola women's handball league.
+In 2017, she was voted best player of the 2017 Angola Women's Handball League.